jenwilson521/network_drug_classes_als/README.md

 To generate the drug-network classes, we used search_clusters_of_interst_v5_fixStrings.py.
 Again, this file requires the same DrugBank files from above, and the result from the prior script, all_drug_summary_als_san_0623.xlsx.
 You will need to update the path to the file in line 40.
 This will create supplementary file 2, all_net_prot_clusters_0224.xlsx.
 This script will also create slices of the above dataframe per network class and will generate .txt files of all drug strings and their synonyms which were needed for later clinical analysis.
 All of the drug strings files are included in drug_strings_0224.

+## Gene expression analysis
+We provided our code for accessing PharmOmics (code_als_signature.py).
+This script requires that you have access to the data as an object "PharmOmics_drug_signature_database.txt", the list of drug strings from the network analysis ("cs_drug_strings_0224.txt"), and a pickled dictionary of DrugBank ID to DrugName generated from DrugBank version 5.1.6 ("drugbankid_to_name.pkl").

+We also provided code for accessing the LINCS dataset (code_level51.py).
+This requires that you have successfully downloaded the LINCS data and meta-data files: cellinfo.txt, siginfo.txt, read broad_lincs_sig_info.txt, read broad_lincs_gene_info.txt, level5_beta_all.gctx, and level5_modz.gctx.gz.
+This also requires the list of drug strings from the network analysis ("cs_drug_strings_0224.txt").

 ## Clinical data analysis
 Example code for the clinical data analysis is provided in the clinical_analysis folder.